soyart/gfc/pkg/gfc/README.md

     <Ciphertext> <Cipher Nonce> <PBKDF2 Salt>

 > TODO: This output format is currently implemented as a structure.
 Maybe we'll add struct `symmOut` so that all gfc output from all symmetric key encryption algorithms are standardized.
+It is currently handled by `marshalSymmOut` and `unmarshalSymmOut`.

 `PBKDF2 Salt` is fixed in gfc, at length of 32-byte.